 Information Literacy Graduation Requirement

-Most programs at the University of Baltimore have a course or series of courses designated as fulfilling the information literacy graduation requirement.
+As part of the General Education Program at UB, most majors have a course or series of courses designated as fulfilling the information literacy graduation requirement.
 This course will help students apply the general skills learned in INFO 110 or WRIT 300 to the kinds of information problems encountered in their specific program of study.

 Library Instruction Sessions